I am a writer, teacher, and creative.

 Definitely not the stereotypical misanthropic writer in a garret, I love to be around other people.
 I enjoy creative collaborations and believe creativity is a communal and collective phenomenon rather than a competitive or individualist pursuit.

 My academic background is in science (Ecology and biodiversity), and creative writing.
 I also have a teaching diploma.
-For many years I saw my CV as a bit of a mess and my lack of a single focus as something embarrassing.
-I now see it as a gift.
-I hope I can help others to find a balance in their lives, and to connect with creativity, nature and our authentic selves.
+As a person with a varied background, I hope I can help others to find a balance in their lives, and to connect with creativity, nature and our authentic selves.

 I was raised as a Quaker with strong influences from both Christianity and neo-pagan earth-based spirituality.
 My beloved nana, who was of Scottish and Irish heritage, believed in fairies and nature spirits and had a wild garden where they could live undisturbed.
 I am a practising green witch and feel very connected to nature and the earth.